Fostering Autonomy and Engagement: The Flipped Classroom in Danish Upper Secondary Mathematics

 Abstract

-This master's thesis explores the flipped classroom model in a Danish upper secondary mathematics class, guided by Self-Determination Theory (SDT), Cognitive Load Theory (CLT), Bloom's Taxonomy, and Vygotsky's Zone of Proximal Development (ZPD).
-The study investigates the transition from traditional, teacher-centric teaching methods to a more dynamic, student-engaged approach.
-It examines the ability of flipped classroom to address misconceptions in mathematics education and its potential in steering students away from surface learning.
-Utilizing a mix of pre- and post-implementation data, including questionnaires and interviews, the research evaluates the impact on student engagement, comprehension, and preparedness for academic challenges.
-The findings point to the effectiveness of a blended approach that integrates traditional teaching with flipped classroom strategies, suggesting this as a viable path to optimize mathematical qualifications in line with the progressive goals of Danish upper secondary education.
+This master's thesis examines the use of the flipped classroom in a Danish upper secondary mathematics class.
+In this model, students encounter new material at home, while class time is devoted to practice, deeper work, and collaboration.
+The study is framed by four educational theories: Self-Determination Theory (motivation), Cognitive Load Theory (managing mental effort), Bloom's Taxonomy (levels of learning), and Vygotsky's Zone of Proximal Development (learning with support).
+It explores the shift from teacher-centered instruction to more student-active learning and investigates whether a flipped classroom can address misconceptions in mathematics and reduce surface learning.
+Using pre- and post-implementation questionnaires and interviews, the research evaluates student engagement, understanding, and preparedness for academic challenges.
+The findings indicate that blending traditional teaching with flipped classroom strategies is effective and offers a viable way to strengthen mathematical qualifications in line with the progressive goals of Danish upper secondary education.

 Documents